wrKezer/security/README.md

 - **Insurgo laptop with Qubes OS**
 ```
 - Trading: Has only firefox installed with metamask.
 All important links are already bookmarked.
-Goes through Tor + VPN (dedicated ip) so that I dont always see captcha errors.
+It goes through Tor + VPN (dedicated IP) so that I don't always see captcha errors.
-- Vault: All my licenses, passwords and everything is stored here, no internet connection.
-Even if this is compromised, there is no problem as I use 2fa for all of the important accounts.
+- Vault: All my licenses, passwords, and everything is stored here, with no internet connection.
+Even if this is compromised, there is no problem as I use 2fa for all critical accounts.
 - Personal: For general usage.
 It has firefox, signal, Veracrypt.
-Connects to internet via VPN.
+Connects to the internet via VPN.
 ```

-- **M1 Macbook** laptop with Ubuntu install as VM, all trading is inside of that VM
+- **M1 Macbook** laptop with Ubuntu installed as VM, all trading is inside of that VM
 ```
-- Little snitch blocking all icloud and apple services, also checking what is going on.
-Setup can be a little ticky, but it will worth it
+- Little snitch blocking all iCloud and apple services, also checking what is going on.
+Setup can be a little tricky, but it will be worth it
-- If you do not wanna pay, you can use Lulu
+- If you do not want to pay, you can use Lulu
 - I do not use icloud, as none of the cloud services can be safer than being offline.
 - Regular backups with Carbon Copy Cloner
-- Klockknock to check what is going on in the computer, it is a open source app to see what is running.
+- Klockknock to check what is going on in the computer; it is an open-source app to see what is running.
-- I use brew to install almost everything, as I dont have icloud acc, I cannot use app store.
+- I use brew to install almost everything; as I don't have iCloud account, I cannot use the app store.
 - FileVault enabled
 ```

 - **Protectli pfSense Router**
 ```
-- Whole network goes throuh it
+- The whole network goes through it
-- ProtonVPN is always one, if it gets disconnected, cannot connect to internet.
-It connects to closest server, so almost no speed loss.
+- ProtonVPN is always one; if it gets disconnected, it cannot connect to the internet.
+It connects to the closest server, so there is almost no speed loss.
 - Cloudflare DNS is enabled within
-- Using service_watchdog Package to be sure that VPN is always working, if there is a problem, this will restart it.
+- Using the service_watchdog Package to ensure that VPN is always working; if there is a problem, this will restart it.
 ```

 - **Browser addons**